‘Meet Greg' - Full Chapter 2 Advanced Reader Copy

 “The new customer,” Tom answered, waving in the general direction of the register.

 Steph looked over toward the register but didn’t see anyone.
 She looked behind her, “Well, where’d they go?”

 “He said he had a very important phone call to take and he’d be right back.”

 “Ah,” Steph said, swiveling around on her seat to see out the window.
 A man in his late twenties was talking on his cell right outside the door, forcing the people walking by outside to swerve to avoid him.
 A younger couple, each with a toddler in a backpack carrier, shot him dirty looks as they passed.

 Tom noticed him blocking the door of his coffee shop, too, “Well, heck.
 Can’t this guy go sit in his car or somethin’, ‘stead of blockin’ the door to my establishment?”
 He began to tap his fingers on the counter with impatience.

 Steph looked back at Tom, taking note of his irritation, “Yeah, this’ll be an interesting interview, if this guy thinks so little of others he can’t be bothered to stand off to the side.”

 Tom grunted, squinting at the man through the shop-front glass.
-He grunted again.
-“I’m gonna go ask him to move,” he started for the door.
+He grunted again and started for the door.
+“I’m gonna go ask him to move.”
 Just as he rounded the end of the counter, the newcomer returned his phone to the breast pocket of his well-worn, tweed coat and stepped back inside.